 Some of Utah's bear hunts allow the use of bait to lure bears to a specific area.
+You must obtain a bait station certificate of registration by applying at a Division office or online at wildlife.utah.gov/bear.
 There are detailed rules about what types of bait are allowed and when, where and how you may use bait.
-Those rules are available on page 26.
+Those rules are available on page 27.

 Certain hunts allow the use of any legal weapon over bait.
 If you have a permit for those hunts, you may begin baiting up to two weeks before the hunt begins.
-Please remember that no early baiting is allowed for the summer limited-entry hunts.
-To learn which hunts allow the use of bait, see the hunt tables that begin on page 33.
+Reminder: No early baiting is allowed for the summer limited-entry hunts.
+To learn which hunts allow the use of bait, see the hunt tables that begin on page 36.